Codex workflow repository guide

 • People who want sales, PM, research, executive, or support outputs to follow a stable shape.

-• Teams using Codex in real workflows where information is messy and work products need to be reusable.
+• Teams using Codex in workflows where information is messy and work products need review before use.

 • Builders who want flows, gates, and output types to be explicit rather than implied.

-• Anyone who wants AI outputs that are easier to send, hand off, review, or act on.
+• Anyone who wants AI outputs that are easier to review, hand off, adapt, or archive.

 It is a weaker fit if you are looking for a broad life-assistant prompt pack, a generic business advice library, or a coding-only helper repository.